The Prittlewell Prince

 The Prittlewell Prince: Life, Death and Belief in Anglo-Saxon England at the Time of St Augustine

-Lecture by Prof Christopher Scull FSA
+Lecture by Ian Blair and Prof Christopher Scull FSA

 The outstanding Anglo-Saxon burial at Prittlewell, Southend, Essex was discovered and excavated in the winter of 2003-2004 by a team from Museum of London Archaeology.
 The importance of the well-preserved chamber grave and its outstanding assemblage of grave goods, dating from c AD 600, was immediately apparent and prompted international academic and public interest.
 Drawing on the programme of study and analysis leading to full publication of the find, this lecture will review what we now know about of the chamber grave and the individual buried there, and how this changes our understanding of the early East Saxon kingdom and its place in south-east England at the dawn of English Christianity.